MaheshBabu11/medium-writer-card/api/medium/user/readme.md

 This is a simple card that can be embedded in your website/github profile to show your status such as number of followers, following etc. on Medium.

+This is a serverless function that loads the medium user profile page and scrapes the required information from the page.
+The information is then displayed in the card.

 ### Usage

 ```